-With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically stop the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
 Keen home owners can get off the hook a little early.
-The law pledges that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The law pledges that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.

 A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-It's an appraiser's job to recognize the market dynamics of their area.
+As appraisers, it's our job to recognize the market dynamics of our area.
 At Associate Appraisers of America, we know when property values have risen or declined.
-We're masters at recognizing value trends in Seal Beach, Orange County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will usually remove the PMI with little effort.
-At which time, the homeowner can delight in the savings from that point on.
+We're masters at identifying value trends in Seal Beach, Orange County and surrounding areas.
+When faced with data from an appraiser, the mortgage company will most often remove the PMI with little trouble.
+At that time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: